 “Burning Dan: 1974-2010, carpe awesome, the Flow must go on”

-We ordered several thousand watermelon flowlights and donated $12 for every one purchased to Fund the Flow Arts.
+We made several thousand watermelon flowlights and donated $12 for every one purchased to Fund the Flow Arts, enabling the funding of Flow Shows around the United States for many years and two Seed Fund Grant programs.